Workday — Workforce Scheduling Mobile

 Before we built Scheduling, our Workday Time Tracking app couldn’t detect if employees were clocking in early or late because there were no existing shift time data.

-I partnered with Ivy Lam, designer of the Time Tracking app, to integrate schedules into their clock-in feature.
-By upgrading the system to check for timeliness and send real-time shift notifications, employees can now stay up to date and compliant.
+I partnered with the designer of the Time Tracking app to integrate schedules into their clock-in feature.
+By upgrading the system to check for timeliness and send real-time shift notifications, employees can now stay up to date and spend less time filling in timesheets.

 Time Tracking cards now display contextual, real-time shift information

-After successfully building the employee MVP, our biggest challenge was integrating it into Workday’s official mobile app.
-The existing app was built on a legacy framework that wasn’t compatible with our bespoke build.
-As a result, I had to make several compromises that degraded the experience.
+Once the employee MVP was built, our next challenge was integrating it into Workday’s official mobile app.
+Unfortunately, legacy mobile frameworks conflicted with our bespoke build, forcing me to make several compromises that degraded the experience.

 My original bespoke designs had to be reworked to use the legacy mobile framework, leading a significant increase in task completion time